Overview

 When students do not earn a passing final grade and therefore must repeat one or more classes, their teachers provide the ELI office with a “Lack of Progress” report on these students to indicate why they did not pass the class.

 Students who receive failing grades because they do not attend class regularly or do not complete class assignments, or because they intend to fail in order to prolong their stay at the ELI, may be placed on Academic Probation or dismissed from the ELI.
-Students who do not pass or make good progress, but who do show good effort, are sometimes assigned “Targeted Tutoring.”
-Students who are assigned Targeted Tutoring meet with their tutor regularly during the following session for instructional tutoring.
+Students who do not pass or make good progress, but who do show good effort, can visit the tutor in the ELI Study Center.

 7. ACADEMIC PROBATION